RBastos36/Point-Cloud-Object-Classifier/README.md

 ---
 ## Installation

-To ensure the prgram runs as intended, the steps presented below should be followed.
+To ensure the program runs as intended, the steps presented below should be followed.

 1. Clone the repository:
 ```bash